dkleftogi/cfDNA_AnalysisPipeline/README.md

 Several recent studies have demonstrated the ability of cfDNA sequencing to provide early prognostication, better molecular profiling and monitoring of disease dynamics with many applications in genomic-driven oncology.

 We provide a bioinformatics pipeline that offers:
-- cfDNA data preprocessing using UMIs
+- cfDNA data de-duplication using UMIs
-- ultra-sensitive detection of SNVs using VarDict and duplexCaller
+- sensitive detection of SNVs using VarDict and duplexCaller
-- annotation of variants using VEP and evaluation of fragmentation profiles of cfDNA
+- annotation of variants using VEP
+- evaluation of fragmentation profiles of cfDNA

 ## Publication